 General approach

-In general, the MPCA recommends that products covered by the new law include:
+In general, the MPCA recommends that products covered by the law include:

 - any of the 15 products from the statute specifically listed above and the different forms they may take